kcostarella/practice-java/README.md

 * IntListTests.java (compile with IntList.java NOT IntListStuff.java)
-  * Currently only tests the reversal of an IntList.\n
+  * Currently only tests the reversal of an IntList.